jjcrofts77/Advanced-Calculus-MATH20471/README.md

 This Jupyterbook provides the course notes for Advanced Calculus.

-If you have trouble viewing the jupyter files copy and paste into the nbviewer website.

 ## Part I - PDEs and Fourier Series

 ### Chapter 1 Introduction